26 February 2017

 It’s not just the huge tower cranes that get the big jobs done, mobile and adaptable compact cranes can also make a big impact on the building site.
 Those tricky, hard-to-get-to places inside a building are just where a mini crane shows its value.
 A Great Dane is no good for ratting – a Terrier is made for the task.
 So it is with mini Cranes – the mighty Terriers of the awkward place.

 Lifting heavy loads in confined spaces is always challenging.
 The use of an A-frame and chain hoists is labour intensive and the use of a fork lift truck entails certain risks.
 A compact mini crane with a flexible boom is perfect for the job.
-Hydraulically-powered telescopic legs with step less extendability and a swivel function allow the operator to exactly position the legs where they provide the greatest advantage for the intended lifting position.
+Hydraulically-powered telescopic legs with step less extendibility and a swivel function allow the operator to exactly position the legs where they provide the greatest advantage for the intended lifting position.
 Set up time is very quick and with white non-marking tracks and fume-less electric power, the effect on their surroundings is minimal.
 They are also very quiet in operation.
 This is especially important when installing elements in shopping centres and offices.

 The new breed of mini cranes also have radio remote control.
 This expert combination of hydraulics, mechanics, electrical engineering and control technology allows use in places previously considered inaccessible.
 Operating from a safe distance allows precision and increased safety for everyone.